dvidelabs/flatcc/doc/binary-format.md

 most implementations likely won't support this.
 Structs as root are very resource efficient.

-### Fixed Size Arrays

-These only exists within structs are are identical to stacking multiple non-array fields of the same type after each other in a compact notation with similar alignment rules.
-Additionally arrays can be of char type to have a kind of fixed size string.
+Structs cannot have vectors but they can have fixed length array fields. which are equivalent to stacking multiple non-array fields of the same type after each other in a compact notation with similar alignment rules.
+Additionally arrays can be of char type to have a kind of fixed length string.
 The char type is not used outside of char arrays.
-A fixed size array can contain a struct that contains one more fixed size arrays.
+A fixed length array can contain a struct that contains one more fixed length arrays.
+If the char array type is not support, it can be assumed to be a byte array.

 ## Internals